I Got My Hands on the Nothing Phone 1, and This Is Why I Like It

 What is the Nothing Phone 1?
 Does it rival the iPhone?
 Should you buy one?
-I've finally been able to get my hands on the phone and found that there are plenty of reasons to like it, from its flashing LED "glyph" to its affordable price.
-A lack of US availability at launch is disappointing, but otherwise this phone seems like an interesting midrange model for those of you wanting something a bit different from Apple's, Samsung's or Google's devices.
+I've been trying out the new phone and have found a lot to like, from its flashing LED "glyph" to its affordable price.
+My full thoughts on the phone are now in our Nothing Phone 1 review, but here I'll put together an all-around explainer about what Nothing and this phone actually are.
+While a lack of US availability at launch is disappointing, this phone is an interesting midrange model for those of you wanting something a bit different from Apple's, Samsung's or Google's devices.

 Here, then, is what you need to know about this first phone from the tech startup Nothing, including its price, when you can buy it and, crucially, whether it's actually any good.